loffelmann/Rubik/README.md

 somehow related to the "exploration versus exploitation" problem (see below).

-Another clue to a different approach taken by the bootstrapped NNs is the number of moves needed to solve a cube, which is much higher than in the previous experiment.
+Another clue to a different approach taken by the bootstrapped NNs is the number of moves needed to solve a cube which is much higher than in the previous experiment.
 Solving a cube scrambled by 10 moves typically takes about 10 moves to a NN trained on inverse scrambling sequences (if it can do it at all), while a bootstrapped NN may do 50 or more moves (could be related to the fact that training sequences were 100 moves long).